-Beginning with the graduating class of 2018, all IPoly students must complete 100 hours of community service in order to graduate with a diploma from IPoly.
-Community Service/Service Learning hours can be obtained by volunteering within the community.
+Students must complete 100 hours of community service in order to graduate with an IPoly diploma.
+Community service hours must be obtained by volunteering for a verified non-profit organization.
 For more information please refer to page 34 of this handbook.